Identity Theft Protection

 Place a fraud alert on your credit report.
 A fraud alert can make it harder for an identity thief to open more accounts in your name.
 You can place a fraud alert by asking one of the three nationwide credit bureaus (see Credit Card Bureau Contact Information above).

 Fraud alerts can be placed on your credit report prior to becoming a victim of identity theft, such as if you lost your Social Security card or other personal information.
 The alert lasts one year, but can be renewed.
 For victims of identity theft, an extended fraud alert will protect your credit for seven years.
-Learn how to place a fraud alert by visiting Federal Trade Commission: Fraud Alert.
+Learn how to place a fraud alert by visiting Federal Trade Commission's Identity Theft Information under step 2.

 For more information on how to replace lost or stolen identification card visit the USA.gov Replace Your Vital Records webpage.